About The Brain & the Nervous System

-The brain is the control centre, sending instructions and information to your whole body, including your immune system that keeps the body safe.
+The brain is the control centre, sending instructions and information to your whole body, including your immune system that keeps your body safe.

 But in order to do that, it receives information from the rest of the body.
 It’s sensing both our external and internal environment.